SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Proposed Approach

 \subsubsection{DIP Deconvolution}

-Our final baseline is another neural network-based approach based off the deep image prior (DIP) \cite{ulyanov2018deep}, which shows competitive results on many ill-posed inverse imaging problems as discussed in Section~\ref{ssec:classical-and-sas-specific-related-work}.
-We implement a bottle-neck convolutional neural network architecture with skip-connections as presented in \cite{ulyanov2018deep}.
-The DIP network ingests a $M$ dimensional vector $\mathbf{Z} \in \mathbb{R}^M \sim \mathcal{N}$ taken from the uniform distribution $\mathbf{Z} \sim \mathbb{U}(0, 1)$.
+Our final competing method is a neural network approach based on the deep image prior (DIP) \cite{ulyanov2018deep}.
+The DIP shows competitive results on many ill-posed inverse imaging problems as discussed in Section~\ref{ssec:classical-and-sas-specific-related-work}.
+We implement a bottle-neck, U-net convolutional neural network architecture with skip-connections as presented in \cite{ulyanov2018deep}.
+The DIP network ingests a $M$ dimensional vector $\mathbf{Z} \in \mathbb{R}^M$ taken from the uniform distribution $\mathbf{Z} \sim \mathbb{U}(0, 1)$.
 Identical to SINR, we optimize the network weights using backpropagation to minimize equation \ref{eq:network_min}.
 Our DIP network implementation takes approximately $20$ minutes to converge on a $400 \times 400$ CSAS scene using an A100 GPU.